Failing To Name Driver

 Driver Identity Section 172 (S172) of the Road Traffic Act 1988

-We are regularly instructed to defend more allegations of failing to provide driver information than any other offence under the Road Traffic Act.
+Because of our success rates, motorists regularly instruct us to defend more allegations of failing to provide driver information than any other offence under the Road Traffic Act.

 Offence Code: MS90